Wolf and Wildlife Studies

 Jay Mallonee - Background

 Jay Mallonee is a research biologist with a master's degree in neurobiology/animal behavior.
-Through his business of Wolf & Wildlife Studies, he currently studies the Fishtrap pack in northwest Montana under the name of Project HOWL, and has done so since January 2001.
-Previous studies have included wolves in captivity and a variety of cetaceans such as gray whales, bottlenose dolphins, harbor porpoise, Dall's porpoise, and orcas.
-He also teaches college level science courses with an emphasis in environmental science.
-Other courses include anatomy/physiology, chemistry, ecology, biology, physical science, physiological psychology, and developmental psychology.
+Through his business of Wolf and Wildlife Studies, he conducted a nine year study of the Fishtrap pack in northwest Montana: the longest behavioral study of wolves in Montana's history outside of Yellowstone National Park.
+Previous studies have included wolves in captivity and a variety of cetaceans such as gray whales, bottlenose dolphins, harbor porpoise, Dall's porpoise and orcas.
+He also has been teaching college level science courses since 1992, with an emphasis in environmental science and anatomy/physiology.
+Other courses included chemistry, ecology, biology, physical science, physiological psychology, developmental psychology, and wolf biology at Michigan Tech University.

 Jay Mallonee of Wolf and Wildlife Studies who conducts research on the Fishtrap wolf pack of northwest Montana